 How long does an EICR take?

 At EICR Edinburgh our professional, qualified & certified electricians take a minimum of 1.5 – 2 hours for even a 1 bedroom flat.
 This is to ensure that your EICR is carried out properly.
 On occasion, an EICR can take up to 4 hours, at the same fixed price.
 We have had customers in Edinburgh telling us the last “company” carried out these tests in 20 minutes.
 Unfortunately, we have been called out to several homes where people have experienced shocks, a melted consumer unit or dangerous sockets etc to find the test had not even been carried out.
 The paperwork was filled out to give unscrupulous companies a hassle-free “pass” and the “electrician” a quick payday.

 Who can perform an EICR?

 EICR’s should only be carried out by a qualified & certified electrician.
 In Scotland, only SELECT (Scotland’s own certification scheme) OR NICEIC members are registered electrical contractors.
 All EICR Edinburgh’s electricians carry an APPROVED electricians card.

 The new PIR test certificate is called the EICR electrical installation condition report.
 Fixed Wire Testing (also referred to as Periodic Inspection Report) is a procedure that’s undertaken to evaluate and report on the condition of an electrical installation to help ensure its, and by extension, you safety.
 Therefore, the Health and Safety Executive (HSE) recommend periodic electrical inspections and testing to be undertaken at all places of work.
 The procedure previously described is to minimize risks and ensure your electrical installation complies with all relevant regulations EICR Edinburgh provide comprehensive Electrical Installation Condition Reports (EICR) to comply with the Electricity at Work Regulations and BS7671:2011.

 How often are EICR's required?

-In Scotland, Select recommend that an EICR is carried out at the following times:
+In Scotland, Select recommends that an EICR is carried out at the following times:

 - For tenanted properties, every 5 years.
 Also, it’s recommended at each change of occupancy as tenants may have altered or damaged existing electrics.
 After the first full inspection, we offer a £45 quick inspection to make sure there is no damage to the electrical installation.